Spotlight on Recent Graduates

 Elle Sina Soerensen '20

 My name is Elle Sina – I am Sámi, born in Tromsø in Northern Norway.
 I mainly grew up in Norway, but I also lived in Vancouver a couple of times during my childhood as that is where my mom’s family lives.
 When I was thinking about university I wanted to go somewhere that would bring me closer to my Canadian family, which is why I ended up at PLU.
 My decision to attend PLU was a last-minute decision, but I am beyond grateful I chose to do so.
 Through PLU and specifically through the NAIS program I was able to explore topics that have always been of interest to me, namely topics around Indigenous peoples and issues.
-The NAIS program also gave me the space to explore and understand my own indigeneity, both on a personal and a scholarly level, which has helped me grow immensly.
-Because of this and because of the support and encouragement from the faculty within the program I realized that my future endeavours belonged where my passions belong.
+The NAIS program also gave me the space to explore and understand my own indigeneity, both on a personal and a scholarly level, which has helped me grow immensely.
+Because of this and because of the support and encouragement from the faculty within the program I realized that my future endeavors belonged where my passions belong.
 I am therefore currently attending the University of Saskatchewan where I am doing my masters in Indigenous Studies.
 I am extremely lucky to be here as I get to work with some amazing scholars and learn from incredible people.
 It is a really great experience and I am very grateful to now be part of a second group of growing Indigenous scholars, all with their own unique and inspiring perspectives and ideas.

 Dejan Ann Kahilinaʻi Perez '20